• Skip to primary navigation

 Food mill or mesh strainer- Although a food mill is easier to use (and inexpensive) a mesh strainer will also suffice to separate the skins and seeds, as long as the mesh isn't too fine.

 Step 1.
 Rinse and core tomatoes.
-Slice in half length wise, and use a sharp paring knife to remove the core.
+Slice whole tomatoes in half length wise, and use a sharp paring knife to remove the core.

 The core starts at the top of the tomato where the stem was attached and goes about halfway down the center, in a cone shape.